Skip to Content

 How to Tell if a Geode is Dyed

-If you are interested in checking out beautiful geodes you can find them by clicking here (Amazon link).
+If you want to check out beautiful geodes, you can find them by clicking here (Amazon link).

 How to Identify Dyed Geodes

-Before we can identify if a geode is dyed, we first need to know what a natural geode looks like.
-I will break down the topic for you and elaborate.
+Before identifying if a geode is dyed, we must first know what a natural geode looks like.
+I’ll break down the topic for you and elaborate

 Natural Colors of Geodes

 What does a natural geode look like?
-Well, a loose translation of the Latin word ‘Geode’ is “earthlike.”
+A loose translation of the Latin word ‘Geode’ is “earthlike.”
 The natural color of most of the quartz crystals is milky white or transparent.
-However, some of them can be colorful; for example, amethyst has a purple color.
+However, some can be colorful; for example, amethyst is purple.

 The agate layers form concentric bands and are commonly grayish or brownish earth tones.
 They can have colorful shades because of specific mineral constituents distributed within the stone.
 Some common examples are: